How to Get to Amorgos Island in Greece

 Ferry boats to Amorgos

-There are a few different ferry companies that make the trip, most of which depart at 17:30.
-However, this option arrives in Amorgos very late at night.
+There are a few different ferry companies that make the trip to Amorgos, most of which depart Piraeus at 17:30.
+However, this option arrives in Amorgos very late at night (01:10).
 We recommend sailing early with Blue Star Ferries and arriving after lunch.
+There may be additional options to sail to Naxos first and then catch another boat to Amorgos.
+There are two ports on Amorgos.

 For more details and other options use these resources: